Navigating the EBT Chip Card Transition with Forage

 What Full AID Readiness entails

-- Enhanced Security and Fraud Prevention: By eliminating the dependence on magnetic stripes, Full AID Readiness safeguards against counterfeit cards and fraud, ensuring safer transactions for merchants and customers.
+- Enhanced Security and Fraud Prevention: By reducing the dependence on magnetic stripes, Full AID Readiness safeguards against counterfeit cards and fraud, ensuring safer transactions for merchants and customers.

 We understand that adapting to these changes requires time and resources, which is why Forage will be there every step of the way: